 If a garage requires changes to an existing driveway apron or the construction of a new driveway apron, a separate permit is required.

-The addition or extension of electrical wiring in attached garages requires an application for an Electrical Permit by a Master Electrician licensed with Prince George’s County.
+The addition or extension of electrical wiring in attached garages requires an application for an Electrical Permit by a Master Electrician licensed by the State of Maryland.

 If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
 Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.